rpm-py-installer/rpm-py-installer/README.md

 $ pip install your_package
 ```

+Note that if you would provide your project as a RPM package, please consider to apply a conditional import to your `setup.py` not to provide `rpm-py-installer` in the environment.
+Refer [the setup.py sample](/tests/sample/setup.py) and Users Guide FAQ Q6.

 ### Install directly without rpm-py-installer package

 If you want to install the Python binding module without `rpm-py-installer` package.